It is a good practice to put the fork arms just below the front axle of the forklift and it should be as close to the ground as possible.

 - Be attentive and know the height of the mast and overhead guard when traveling, especially when you are entering or exiting warehouse entrances.

 - Never overload, check the maximum load capacity of the truck that you are using.
-Overloading causes tip over and tip-overs are frequent occurrence in the workplace and it is among the leading cause of deaths and severe injury to the operator.
+Overloading causes tip over and tip-overs are frequent occurrences in the workplace and it is among the leading causes of deaths and severe injury to the operator.

 Importance of Proper Fork Height